Car Insurance in Michigan: $2,925/yr

 How Michigan stacks up

 At $2,925 per year for full coverage, Michigan drivers pay 63% more than the national average of $1,789.
+That makes it the 1st most expensive state across 50 states + D.C. in our 2026 ranking.
 Most expensive state historically.
 2019 reform allows you to pick PIP medical limit — pick wisely to save.

 Premiums vary widely within Michigan based on ZIP code, vehicle, age, credit score (where allowed), and driving record.
 Urban ZIPs typically pay 20–40% more than rural ones in the same state.